Phone:

 Encouraging Conversation

-Making recordings of babies' conversations can often illuminate actual words being spoken in the playback that maybe wasn't so obvious at the time the word or words were spoken.
+Making recordings of babies' conversations can often illuminate actual words being spoken in the playback that maybe weren't so obvious at the time the word or words were spoken.

 This is a YouTube link to a video of a 1-year-old and a 2-year-old interacting.
 You hear the father coaxing her to "open the window" of her playhouse, and you can hear her say, "I tried.
 I tried!"